High-power readout of a transmon qubit using a nonlinear coupling: Discussion

 \section{Discussion}

-Using the standard definition for the fidelity, the current sample shows a total of $7.9\times10^{-3}$ readout errors, which can be divided into several phenomena.
+For the post-selected fidelity without leakage, the current sample shows a total of $7.9\times10^{-3}$ readout errors, which can be divided into several phenomena.
 Due to an overlap of the $\ket{0}$ and $\ket{1}$ gaussians, we have $5\times10^{-4}$ SNR errors.
-The remaining $7.4\times10^{-3}$ are transition errors.
-From these transition errors, only $2\times10^{-3}$ are expected to be relaxation errors due to the finite qubit lifetime $T_1=\SI{124.5}{\micro\second}$.
-The rest of the errors are due to qubit transitions induced by the readout power: $3.5\times10^{-3}$ of transitions from $\ket{1}$ to $\ket{0}$ transitions and $1.9\times10^{-3}$ of transitions from $\ket{0}$ to $\ket{1}$.
+The remaining $7.4\times10^{-3}$ are transition errors, from which only $2\times10^{-3}$ are expected to be relaxation errors due to the finite qubit lifetime $T_1=\SI{124.5}{\micro\second}$.
+The rest of the errors are due to qubit transitions induced by the readout power: $3.5\times10^{-3}$ of transitions from $\ket{1}$ to $\ket{0}$ and $1.9\times10^{-3}$ from $\ket{0}$ to $\ket{1}$.
 These induced transitions are not expected from the cos$\varphi$-coupling, which conserves the parity of the qubit's state (see Appendix \ref{apx:theory}.1).
 They could be due to high-power phenomena which are not mediated by the cos$\varphi$-coupling such as inelastic scattering \cite{Connolly2025}.

 The current readout performance can be further improved by working on the different contributions to the readout's SNR.
 When the readout mode is driven on resonance and assuming the resonator has reached a steady state, the SNR can be expressed as \cite{Gambetta2008,Blais2021}: